seantauber/seantauber/README.md

 - [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use.
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail, and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
 - [Ido-Levi/Hephaestus](https://github.com/Ido-Levi/Hephaestus) - Semi-Structured Agentic Framework.
 Workflows build themselves as agents discover what needs to be done, not what you predicted upfront.
-- [wshobson/agents](https://github.com/wshobson/agents) - Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, and Gemini CLI.
+- [wshobson/agents](https://github.com/wshobson/agents) - Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, GitHub Copilot, and Gemini CLI.
 - [inkeep/agents](https://github.com/inkeep/agents) - Create AI Agents in a No-Code Visual Builder or TypeScript SDK with full 2-way sync.
 For shipping AI assistants and multi-agent AI workflows.
 - [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.